TYLERSFOSTER/prime-directive/PRIME_DIRECTIVE.md

 ---

-*(This section exists as a standing corrective mechanism for ChatGPT itself—its only purpose is to ensure future instances adhere absolutely to Rule #1.)*
+*(This section exists as a standing corrective mechanism for the LLM itself—its only purpose is to ensure future instances adhere absolutely to Rule #1.)*

 # RULE 2 — SINGLE-ACTION RESPONSES ONLY